LOOKING FOR ASSISTANCE

 The duties and responsibilities of the ACQ includes, but are not limited to the following:

-• Conduct meetings every other month.
+a.
+Conduct meetings every other month and listening sessions every alternate month.

-Please see the Advisory Council on Quality: By-Laws to learn more.
+Please see the Advisory Council on Quality By-Laws to learn more.

 ACQ Meeting Schedule